Medical Conditions and Special Needs

-Students who have on-going support from a medical provider and believe they may need medical support while studying away should consult with Off-Campus Studies and/or their program to ensure that those resources are available in the study destination.
+Students who have ongoing support from a medical provider and believe they may need medical support while studying away should consult with Off-Campus Studies and/or their program to ensure that those resources are available in the study destination.
 Students should ask their doctor for a written diagnosis of any medical conditions they have to carry with them, in case they need to share it with a doctor abroad.

 Students with medical conditions or problems that may not be immediately apparent to a physician abroad (like diabetes, allergies, epilepsy, heart condition, etc.) are advised to consider obtaining Medic Alert identification.
-This internationally recognized emblem provies all vital information to medical personnel in case of an emergency.
+This internationally recognized emblem provides all vital information to medical personnel in case of an emergency.
 Further information may be obtained from: http://www.medicalert.org/ or Medic Alert Foundation International, 2323 Colorado Ave., Turlock, CA 95382 (tel.
 888-633-4298).

 Students who are under the care of a mental health counselor should discuss plans to study abroad with their medical provider, to determine if study abroad is advisable and, if so, what support may be needed while away.
-The Student should also inform Off-Campus Studies (as well as their program) about what services they may need while off campus, so that Whitman can confirm what types of student resources will be available abroad.
+The Student should also inform Off-Campus Studies (as well as their program) about what services they may need while off campus so that Whitman can confirm what types of student resources will be available abroad.

 Memorial Building 205